vsranjitroshan/vsranjitroshan.github.io/index.md

 [Back to Project List](#projectlist) &nbsp;&nbsp; _May 2017_

 **Features**<br>
 Based on the spring and damper hard point data of a vehicle, the compression and rebound curves are plotted.
-The plot gives compression and rebound force for various velocities which are tuned by adjusting the damping coefficient for better ride characteristics<br>
+The plot gives compression and rebound force for various velocities which are tuned by adjusting the damping coefficient for better ride characteristics.<br>

 <img src = "images/damping_chart.JPG" border="5">